-The fossilized impressions of these jellyfish measured a staggering 3 feet in diameter, making them the largest jellyfish ever found in the fossil record.
+The fossilized impressions of this jellyfish measured 3 feet in diameter, making it the largest jellyfish ever found in the fossil record.

 These giant jellyfish are believed to have lived around 510 million years ago, during the Cambrian period.
 Theories suggest that they may have been stranded in a shallow lagoon and then buried, leading to their preservation as fossils.
 These massive jellyfish were likely apex predators during their time, given their size and predatory lifestyle.